 (d) Proof of payment responsibility for either a cash or crisis benefit may be in a name other than the applicant's name in certain reasonable situations, such as the death of the person billed or credit problems of the applicant.
-The applicant must provide written or printed information that identifies that the household lives at the residence address, such as a bill from the vendor, driver's license, lease, mail sent to the household at the residence, etc. EXAMPLE: For security reasons, the LIHEAP applicant continues to have the utility bill in the name of her deceased spouse.
+The applicant must provide written proof of address other than the heating bill and explain why the bill is in another person's name EXAMPLE: For security reasons, the LIHEAP applicant continues to have the utility bill in the name of her deceased spouse.
 She provides a driver's license documenting that she resides at the residence.